bigandy/big-andy.co.uk/content/plugins/micropub/readme.txt

 == Changelog ==

+= 1.4 (2018-04-08) =
+* Separate functions that generate headers into micropub and IndieAuth
+* Add support for an option now used by the IndieAuth plugin to set alternate token and authorization endpoints
+* MICROPUB_LOCAL_AUTH configuration option adjusted to reflect that this disables the plugin built in authentication.
+This can hand it back to WordPress or allow another plugin to take over
+* MICROPUB_LOCAL_AUTH now disables adding auth headers to the page.
+* Fix post status issue by checking for valid defaults
+* Add configuration option under writing settings to set default post status
+* Add `micropub_syndication` hook that only fires on a request to syndicate to make it easier for third-party plugins to hook in

 = 1.3 (2017-12-31) =
 * Saves [access token response](https://tokens.indieauth.com/) in a post meta field `micropub_auth_response`.
 * Bug fix for `post_date_gmt`